EconometricInstitute/feb22012-programming-website/data/week2/4-introduction-interfaces.md

 }
 ```

-The `GameValue` interface declares a `getValue()` method, which returns a int-type value.
+The `GameValue` interface declares a `getValue()` method, which returns an int-type value.
 The classes that implement the interface decide *how* the methods defined in the interface are implemented.
-A class implements the interface by adding the keyword *implements* after the class name followed by the name of the interface being implemented.
+A class implements the interface by adding the keyword *implements* after the class name, followed by the name of the interface being implemented.
 Let us see how that works out in our Dice class.

 ```java
 public class Dice implements GameValue {